We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Proper Lighting

 This mostly goes without saying, but it’s vastly important to make sure your plants are in the right amount of light if you want them to thrive.
+Along with water, proper lighting is one of the most important elements of what helps plants grow.
 Different plants often need different amounts of light, and you can look into the needs of each specific plant to take care of them as best as possible.

 5. Tea Leaves